 ODD SATA Connector

-3- Caddy to HDD interface must fit the HDD you intend to use in the caddy: SATA or older PATA (IDE).
-Since I upgraded the onboard HDD to a 7200rpm, the caddy is to be used with the old OEM HDD witch is SATA, same as the WD Scorpio Blue shown in the photos above who was extracted from a WD Passport USB enclosure.
-How-To extract the HDD will be posted in the next update.
+3- Caddy to HDD (or SSD) interface must fit the HDD you intend to use in the caddy: SATA or older PATA (IDE).
+Since I upgraded the onboard HDD to a 7200rpm, the caddy is to be used with the old OEM HDD wich has a SATA interface, same as the WD Scorpio Blue shown in the photos above who was extracted from a WD Passport USB enclosure.
+WD now welds a proprietary interface to prevent people from using their enclosure drives like I did so search the web with your exact WD enclosure model before atempting that.

-4- This is optional but if you want your F to look the same as with the OEM ODD in it then the caddy must have slots for mounting the ODD's bezel which is easy to remove.
+4- This is optional but if you want your F to look the same as with the OEM ODD in it then the caddy must have slots for mounting the ODD's bezel which is easy to remove as described below.
+So if you buy a caddy with removable faceplate then you will be able to use the Vaio DVD player's faceplate.

 -----------------------

-*Not a big problem but it also lacks bottom holes for securing the HDD & does not have a HDD activity LED.
+*Not a big problem but both above lack bottom holes for securing the HDD with screws.
+It's probably overkill but I added one as I travel on very bumpy roads and don't want the HDD to move around.
+They do not have an HDD activity LED but that's just a detail.
 An easy fit for the OEM ODD bezel is a big plus!

 Note: MelodyMaster reported here that the F's bezel does not fit on this model w/o some modifications while njss reported the opposite here with some how-to install the bezel photos.

-The steps missing in th newmodeUS how-to video for the VAIO VPCF:
+The steps missing in the newmodeUS how-to video for the VAIO VPCF:

 • There are 2 screws to remove the ODD from the F, not only one.